History of Cancer

 - Academic Area – Molecular and Cellular Biology

-Explore the history of cancer in Bilbao, the heart of Basque Country in Northern Spain, and in nearby San Sebastian, a picturesque beachside town on the Bay of Biscay.
+Explore the history of cancer in two iconic cities in Basque Country: metropolitan Bilbao and the picturesque beachside town on the Bay of Biscay, San Sebastian.
 Through small group discussions and written reflections, learn about the medical and scientific discoveries relating to cancer prevention and treatment within historical and social contexts, including differences between the U.S. and Spanish healthcare systems.
 We will also discuss sociopolitical aspects of the COVID-19 pandemic.
 Class excursions to the Guggenheim Museum Bilbao, Basque Museum of the History of Medicine and Science, and La Rioja wine country will highlight the abundant cultural offerings of the region.
 We will experience rich Basque culinary traditions, enjoy breathtaking beaches and landscapes, and meet individuals from this distinctive culture.

 - Earn writing credit while exploring Spain’s incredible northern coast.